 Dead Reckoning: a guide to family history research in WA

-If you are a novice family historian just starting out tracing your family tree or an experienced genealogy researcher looking for whatever happen to the elusive great uncle.
-Dead Reckoning is your handbook to family history research in Western Australia.
+If you are a novice family historian just starting out tracing your family tree or an experienced genealogy researcher looking for whatever happened to the elusive great uncle, Dead Reckoning is your handbook to family history research in Western Australia.

 Use the links on the left to navigate through the online publication.

 Dead Reckoning: how to find your way through the Genealogical Jungle of Western Australia (compiled by Steve Howell) was first published in 1997.
 It was an update of the 1983 Library Board of Western Australia publication: Tracing your ancestors: a guide to genealogical sources in the J.S.
 Battye Library of West Australian History.

 Since 1997, the Battye Library and the State Records Office have received new material of interest to anyone undertaking genealogical and biographical research.
 As well, many relevant internet resources have been developed.
 Following a grant from the Sholl Bequest (administered by the Friends of Battye Library Inc.), it was decided to revise and publish the book online, so it can be regularly updated as appropriate resources and material are found.

 The online publication is divided into various sections, which can be accessed by clicking on the links to the left.
 The first section covers how to begin, legal deposit, copyright, publishing and has a list of books of value to the starting genealogist.
 It is followed by a history of the Battye Library and then sources held by the Battye Library which have information on people.
 Books are grouped under subject headings; serials and ephemera listed by individual work or series; private archives are grouped under subject headings; and for newspapers, oral history, maps, photographs, and film, video and DVDs, general information on what can be found in each has been noted.